 (ART) processes through which a couple are helped in trying to conceive a child.
 An example is in vitro fertilisation (IVF).

 Adrenocorticotropic hormone is produced by the pituitary gland.
 It is needed for your adrenal glands to work properly and help your body react to stress.
 ACTH stimulates the release of another hormone called cortisol from the cortex of the adrenal gland.

 The controlled and regulated use of laboratory animals in medical research has helped to extend our understanding of the healthy and diseased lifecourse, as well as the development of novel and effective therapeutic interventions.

 Anti-Müllerian hormone is a protein hormone which is important in the development of the reproductive tract in a male foetus and is also produced by the testes and ovaries.

 Anti-diuretic hormone acts to maintain blood pressure, blood volume and tissue water content by controlling the amount of water and hence the concentration of urine excreted by the kidney.

 Addison's disease is caused by damage to the adrenal glands, which make hormones to control multiple metabolic processes in the body, and balance body salt and water.
-Treatment is with tablets and some lifestyle adaptations to ensure patients remain well.
+Treatment is with hormone replacement tablets and some lifestyle adaptations to ensure patients remain well.

 a synthetic (artificially made) steroid hormone used to stimulate muscle and bone growth.